simonpoulding/BaseTestMulti.jl/README.md

 		@mtest_distributed_as Uniform(1,bound) x
 	end

-(This is equivalent to 15 testsets -- one for each value of `bound` between 6 and 20 -- and the values collected by `@mtest...` macros do not accumulate across these test sets.)
+(This is equivalent to 15 test sets -- one for each value of `bound` between 6 and 20 -- and the values collected by `@mtest...` macros do not accumulate across these test sets.)

-`@mtestset` can be embedded in `@testset` and vice versa:
+`@mtestset` can be embedded in a `@testset` and vice versa:

 	@testset "my test set" begin
 		@mtestset "rand returns different values" begin